 Have a bath

 There’s no better way to relax than having a nice long hot bath.
 Show yourself some love by running a deep bubbly bath for an evening to yourself.
-Get some candles lit, turn the lights down, grab a bath bomb and appreciate some much needed you time.
-Shut your eyes, relax, perhaps listen to a calming playlist, have some meditation time or listen to your favourite podcast.
+Get some candles lit, turn the lights down, grab a bath bomb and appreciate some much-needed you time.
+Shut your eyes, relax, perhaps listen to a calming playlist, have some meditation time or listen to your favorite podcast.
 This will allow you to really wind down, relax both your body and mind, and feel refreshed and prepared to take on whatever the next day may bring.

 One of the best ways to show yourself some love is by appreciating your own company, doing something you might usually only do with others and show yourself that you are the only person you truly need.
-Whether you laugh, cry, or sit in fear watching a movie, by the time it finishes there’s no doubt you’ll be feeling refreshed having given yourself some down time and not needed anybody else there to enjoy it with you.
+Whether you laugh, cry, or sit in fear watching a movie, by the time it finishes there’s no doubt you’ll be feeling refreshed having given yourself some downtime and not needed anybody else there to enjoy it with you.

 One final way to show your mind, body and soul some love is through meditation.
 Meditation doesn’t have to take a large amount of your time up, it can be something that you add into your routine, that you will certainly reap the benefits of.
 Whether you put on a guided meditation on YouTube, or with apps such as ‘Calm’ and ‘Headspace’, meditation can provide you with a number of benefits, from coming to terms with your feelings to reducing stress and improving focus.